House of Chains: Synopsis

 However, the newly instated Sha'ik is in fact Tavore's sister Felisin - a fact known only by her companion Heboric Light Touch.
-Though the rebels outnumber the Malazans vastly, all is not well in Sha'ik's camp.
-Internal conflicts threatens to destroy her army before the Malazans can, while Karsa refuses invitations from the Crippled God to become his Knight of Chains.
-Elsewhere, Kalam, Cutter, and Apsalar find themselves drawn into a desperate struggle for control of the Throne of Shadow, while a Tiste Edur warrior named Trull Sengar embarks on a journey across several realms with a T'lan Imass named Onrack.
+Though the rebels vastly outnumber the Malazans, Sha'ik's camp faces internal conflicts that threaten to destroy her army before the Malazans can.
+Karsa refuses invitations from the Crippled God to become his Knight of Chains.
+Kalam, Cutter, and Apsalar struggle for control of the Throne of Shadow.
+A Tiste Edur warrior named Trull Sengar embarks on a journey across several realms with a T'lan Imass named Onrack.

 The Malazan army reaches Raraku, and witnesses the disintegration of the rebel forces amidst several betrayals.
-An armoured Felisin is liberated from the control of the Whirlwind Goddess, but goes unrecognised by her sister and is tragically killed by her.
-The Malazan forces are also assisted by a ghostly army of Bridgeburners, who have achieved a state of ascendancy, and the desert of Raraku is flooded.
-Leoman escapes with the remnants of the rebel forces, while Karsa departs on his own journey.
+Felisin is liberated from the control of the Whirlwind Goddess, but goes unrecognised by her sister who tragically kills her.
+The Malazan forces are assisted by a ghostly army of Bridgeburners, who have achieved a state of ascendancy.
+The Raraku desert is flooded.
+Leoman escapes with the remnants of the rebel forces.
+Karsa departs on his own journey.

 In an epilogue, Trull and Onrack arrive at the First Throne - where Trull begins a story that is told in full in Midnight Tides.